-Alkaline Water on the Dr Sebi Diet
+Alkaline water on the Dr Sebi Diet

 Dr. Sebi would often speak on USHA village and the geothermal spring there that pumps water "heated to 200 degrees Fahrenheit out of the ground".